 [Photo 1: Head of the ATT Secretariat Ms. Carina Solmirano delivers her opening remarks]

 As the discussion continued, participants heard ATT experiences directly from involved states in the Asia-Pacific, including state parties such as the Republic of Korea (ROK) and the Philippines as well as signatories such as Cambodia.
 Mr. Kang Michael Kiseok, First Secretary of the ROK’s Permanent Mission to the UN in Geneva, gave a presentation highlighting the advantages of inter-agency cooperation ATT membership had brought, alongside advantages for the ROK’s domestic arms industry from enhanced export controls.
 Atty.
-Pierre Kalaw, Assistant Legal and International Affairs for the Office of the Special Envoy on Transnational Crime, , emphasising the strengths of the treaty’s international arms control cooperation and close synthesis with national development initiatives.
+Pierre Kalaw, Assistant Legal and International Affairs for the Office of the Special Envoy on Transnational Crime, Office of the President, the Philippines, emphased the strengths of the treaty’s international arms control cooperation and close synthesis with national development initiatives.
 Finally, Mr. Por Thao, Deputy Director of the Department of Planning within the General Department of Materials and Techniques, Cambodian Ministry of Defence, highlighted the tangible advances in combatting arms diversion to criminal and armed groups following Cambodia’s ATT membership, leading to increased foreign direct investment from enhanced stability.
-All three representatives also spoke of the actions needed to solve the ATT’s universalization challenges, including streamlined inter-agency cooperation, effective risk assessment criteria and enhanced public awareness.
+All three representatives also spoke of the actions needed to solve the ATT’s universalization challenges, including streamlined inter-agency cooperation, effective risk assessment criteria integrated into transfer and export/ import processes and enhanced public awareness.